informalsystems/tendermint-spec/README.md

 $ quint run tendermint.qnt --main=tendermint_valid --max-steps=50 --invariant="agreement and validity and accountability"
 ```

 Accountability should also hold with a larger number of faulty nodes.
 In this case, agreement should not hold, but this happens under a very specific scenario that it's hard for the simulator to find.
-We describe that scenario with a test (see [Tests](#tests)).
+We describe that scenario with a test (see [Disagreement test](#disagreement-test)).

 ``` sh
 $ quint run tendermint.qnt --main=tendermint_faulty --max-steps=50 --invariant=accountability